Mitigating the Bias of Centered Objects in Common Datasets: Solutions for the Mitigation of the Object Centering Bias

 \section{Solutions for the Mitigation of the Object Centering Bias}

-As the results at Section \ref{sec:RegionalTraining} show, having objects solely in the central regions of the training and evaluating images can introduce a significant bias to CNNs.
+As the results in Section \ref{sec:RegionalTraining} demonstrates, having objects solely in the central regions during training can introduce a significant bias to CNNs.
 On the other hand while training with objects solely at the edges of the images still introduces a certain level of bias, its effect will be lower by multiple orders of magnitude as in the opposite case.
+In this section our aim is to explore some data-manipulation based and solely architectural solutions to mitigate the significant effect of object centering bias.